yachanaarora/awesome-to-do-list/README.md

 # Pull Request Guidelines

 1. Put the name of the exercise in the subject line of the commit.
-   E.g. `hamming: Add test case for strands of unequal length`
+This is the most important step of the PR merging criteria E.g. `hamming: Add test case for strands of unequal length`
 1. The subject line should be a one-sentence summary, and should not include the word *and* (explicitly or implied).